ekenecf/TradePage/README.md

-# TRADE-PAGE-FRONT-END
+# ELITE-GAIN-FRONT-END

-The front-end section of the **Trade-Page** is built with React, Redux and styled-components.
+The front-end section of the **ELITE-GAIN** is built with React, Redux and styled-components.

 ## Built with